claytonjwong/time-management/README.md

 * Previously humanity was a task-based society; currently it is time-based society (get more done is less time)
 * We don't have time for everything in our short lives

+### 2. The Efficiency Trap

+* The faster we do more, the more quickly we make room for more do to
+* A pitfall of convenience is we continually expect more from the time we saved